WMT Walmart Inc

 Growth & Forward Outlook

-The two main inputs to the near-term picture — TTM revenue growth of 5.60% reflecting consistent if unspectacular revenue expansion.
-Forecasted EPS growth of 7.5% over the next year is supportive of the current valuation, suggesting the market is not paying for earnings that won't arrive.
-Analyst price targets suggest the target set points to a fairly constrained upside profile on a 12-month view.
+The two main inputs to the near-term picture — TTM revenue growth of 7.33% reflecting consistent if unspectacular revenue expansion.
+Consensus EPS estimates point to 20.1% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
+Analyst price targets suggest street expectations imply a constructive but measured return profile on a 12-month view.
 Revenue momentum establishes the baseline; analyst price targets reveal how much the market is already paying for future execution on top of that baseline.
 Delivered returns will ultimately be shaped by the gap — or lack thereof — between operating execution and the expectations embedded in current prices.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion